melanietosik/bow-sentiment-classifier/README.md

 ### Learning rate

 The default learning rate was set to 0.01, which is pretty high for the Adam optimizer.
+Evaluating:

+	- 1e-2: clearly overfitting
+	- 1e-3: pretty good
+	- 1e-4: too slow

+Going to stick with 1e-3 and reduce the number of epochs from 10 to 2.

+### N-gram size